|Nutrition Facts (per serving)|

-There really are no tricks to roasting nuts in your own kitchen.
+There really are no tricks to roasting nuts.
 The biggest concern is the timing because you'll need to roast the ones in the shell a little longer than peanuts that have already been shelled.
-Either way, it takes less than 30 minutes, and you'll be crunching in no time.
+Either way, it takes about 30 minutes, and you'll be crunching in no time.

 The only items you need are peanuts and a shallow baking dish.
 Raw, dried peanuts are the best for roasting.
 If all you have are green peanuts—those that have not been dried—you'll want to boil them instead.

 Your dried peanuts can be shelled or unshelled.
 When using peanuts in the shell, sort through them before you begin.
 You only want to roast the ones that have clean, unbroken, and unblemished shells.
 Also, they shouldn't rattle when you shake them.

 1 pound shelled peanuts (or 1 1/2 pounds unshelled peanuts)

 Gather the ingredients.
 Preheat the oven to 350 F.

-Place the raw peanuts in a single layer inside a shallow baking pan.
+Place the raw peanuts (either shell on or shelled) in a single layer inside a shallow baking pan.

 Let cool 10 minutes before eating.